shakibyzn/Mofid-Securities-Contest/README.md

 ## Description

 During this ten hour contest, I was supposed to tackle six questions which more mostly related to NLP.
-The questions were designed from easy to hard level and covered a variety of <br/>
-subjects such as basic Python programming, NLP, Emotion Recognition, and Data Science in general.
+The questions were designed from easy to hard level and covered a variety of subjects such as basic Python programming, NLP, Emotion Recognition, and Data Science in general.
 At the end of the competition, I placed 38 (top 2%) among 1958 participants. <br/>
-You can look further into questions by clicking on the following link: https://quera.ir/contest/assignments/24489/problems	<br/>
+You can look further into questions by clicking on the link below: https://quera.ir/contest/assignments/24489/problems	<br/>

 #### Techniques